Team-Spoofemon/finding-joy/game/assets/story/scene1.md

-# scene 1: JOY arrives at reception, runs into WRATH, solves their pet issue
+# scene 1: JOY arrives at reception, runs into KELLY, solves their pet issue

 *stage:* JOY enters from the right happily and is ready to start the day.